Esri/offline-editor-js/doc/howtouseeditlibrary.md

 **Step 4** After the `layers-add-result` event fires extend the feature layer using the `extend()` method.

 Optionally, if you are building a fully offline app then you will also need to set the `dataStore` property in the constructor if you want full control of what is stored.
-Alternatively, you can access an automatically created data store via the `getFeatureCollections()` method.
+Or, you can access an automatically created data store via the `getFeatureCollections()` method.
 If you use the `getFeatureCollections()` pattern you can simply ignore the `dataStore` property in the constructor.

+The `dataStore` property is an object that is used to store any data related to your app that will assist in restoring it and any feature layers after a full offline browser restart.

 The library's internal `featureLayerCollection` is equivalent to `featureLayer.toJson()`.